nv-morpheus/Morpheus/examples/cpu_only/README.md

 | Dev Container | ✔ |  |

 ## CPU Only Pipeline
-This example demonstrates a simple Morpheus pipeline which is able to opperate on a host without access GPU.
+This example demonstrates a simple Morpheus pipeline which is able to operate on a host without access GPU.

-> **Note**: A more complex example of a pipeline that can exexute without a GPU is also available at `examples/llm/completion/README.md`
+> **Note**: A more complex example of a pipeline that can execute without a GPU is also available at `examples/llm/completion/README.md`

 From the root of the Morpheus repo, run:
 ```bash